Kalisto-Application/kalisto/README.md

 ## Troubleshooting

 Node runtime may fail due to lack of memory.
-For such case set a var NODE_OPTIONS="--max-old-space-size=4096"
+For such case set a var NODE_OPTIONS="--max-old-space-size=4096" or even more memory.

+# Contribution guide

+Most of api doesn't promise backward compatibility.
+Please, discuss your plans in advance first.

+###### tags
+kalisto grpc client gui scripting automation qa